 - Don’t be afraid to experiment with thresholding.
 If your threshold is too low and too many segments are joined, you can always make it higher, and those segments will split apart again.
 I tend to stay in the .4 – 1 range, but you can use what works for you.

 - We have been asked to do MSTY cells thoroughly and completely.
 This means that, unlike with Eyewire, you SHOULD add every piece of dust, even if it is in an internal part of the cell.
-This means you need to add dust to the inside of CBs as well.
+One exception: when it comes to cell bodies, it is okay if you miss some internal dust, but please make sure the surface of the CB is complete.
 Every CB cube should be checked for nubs and additional branches.

 - Thoroughly and completely means that we also need to complete the entire cell with no missing pieces.
 If branches cut off because they hit the edge of the data set, that it okay.
 If there is a problem, such as a branch that has ceased to grow despite attempted correction, or unclickable segments, the cell will need to be fixed.
 If this is the case you may continue to complete the cell as normal, but please attach a note to the problem cube with the details of the problem and set to “need admin.”